Bombay HC’s Verdict On July 10: Disqualified Directors Wait With Bated Breath

 In this particular case which is going on in Bombay HC, the petitioners have given extensive reference to all the points on the basis of which they have got respite in Tamil Nadu, Karnataka and Gujarat.

 The provisions of the Companies Act, 2013, which came into effect from April 1, 2014, has been wrongly interpreted by the authorities on several grounds.

 Being a prospective Act no Section of it can be used introspectively.
 Hence, the financial year for the mandated compliance of financial documents should be from 2014-15 and not 2013-14.
 The Courts that have given judgements in favour of the disqualified directors have upheld this argument.

 The petitioners have claimed in the petition that the mandatory Notice was never served on them; hence, they were given no chance to resolve the issues.
 This is clearly in opposition to the principle of Natural Justice, which has been declared as a basic structure of the Indian Constitution by the Apex Court.

 Prior to the implementation of the Companies Act, 2013, the companies and their directors were governed by the Companies Act, 1956.
 The 1956 Act had no provision of removal of directors for the non-compliance of a company, thus, the action by the MCA is a contradiction in the sense that in the years preceding 2014, they cannot make a director liable for these failures.

-The petitioning disqualified directors have also questioned the veracity of the clause that makes them stand disqualified not only from the erring company but from all other companies.
+The petitioning of them have also questioned the veracity of the clause that makes them stand disqualified not only from the erring company but from all other companies.
 Their being debarred has not only jeopardized their career but have created insurmountable hurdles for those companies as well.

 Due to all these factors many of the disqualified directors, who are jobless since the MCA’s action, are even seeking compensation from the respective ROCs.